DOC area for red wines, rosé wines and white wines in the Italian region Brands

 , The zone includes the municipalities of Barchi, Cartoceto, Colbordolo, Fano, Fossombrone, Fratte Rosa, Gabicce Mare, Gradara, Isola del Piano, Montebaroccio, Mondavio, Mondolfo, Montecalvo in Foglia, Monteciccardo, Montefelcino, Montelabbate, Montemaggiore al Metauro, Monte Porzio, Orciano di Pesaro, Pergola, Pesaro, Petriano, Piagge, Saltara, San Costanzo, San Giorgio, San Lorenzo in Campo, Sant'Angelo in Lizzola, Sant'Ippolito, Serrungarina and Tavullia, as well as parts of Auditore, Cagli, Fermignano, Sassocorvaro, Tavoleto and Urbino in the province of Pesaro-Urbino.

 Two grape varieties and three subzones can be listed as additions, each of which is restricted to smaller areas.
 The grape varieties are Colli Pesaresi Trebbiano

 (Colbordolo, Gabicce Mare, Gradara, Mombaroccio, Monteciccardo, Montelabbate, Pesaro, Petriano, Sant'Angelo in Lizzola, Tavullia and Urbino) and Colli Pesaresi Biancame

-(hilly area of Pesaro); Focara
+(hill area of Pesaro); Focara

 (parts of Gabicce Mare, Gradara and Pesaro).
 If the grapes come from classified vineyards, can Vigna

-followed by label names on the label.
+followed by location names on the label.

-(also as Spumante
+(also called Spumante

 ) Verdicchio Bianco